 The Fed, IMF, and Official Government Gold Sales During the 1970s

 It’s hard to tell how much gold was dumped into the gold market during the 1970’s decade.
 I have plans on putting together a more comprehensive report on the details of what took place in the gold market from the 1960s to the present.
 This will include more detailed data on Official gold sales.

 However, we have some clues in the text from different USGS Gold Yearbooks.
 First, we have foreign gold at the Federal Reserve sold into the market in 1973 and 1974:

-As we can see, 2.14 Moz of foreign held gold at the Fed were dumped into the market in 1974 and 1.69 Moz in 1973.
+As we can see, 2.14 Moz of foreign-held gold at the Fed was dumped into the market in 1974 and 1.69 Moz in 1973.
 Unfortunately, official sales of gold into the market did not deter the rising gold price.
-The gold price jumped from an average $65 in January 1973 to a high of $200 at the end of 1974.
+The gold price jumped from an average of $65 in January 1973 to a high of $200 at the end of 1974.

-Well, the Central banks could not let this exploding gold price to continue.
-Which is why the IMF made this official statement in August, 1975:
+Well, the Central banks could not let this exploding gold price continue.
+This is why the IMF made this official statement in August 1975:

 Wasn’t gold now a “Barbarous Relic?”

 With the IMF “strategic” announcement that it would sell 25.5 Moz of gold into the market, it had a profound impact on the gold price in 1975:

 After the IMF gold sale announcement, the gold price plummeted 21% in just one month from $165, down to a low of $130.
 Before I came across this information, I just believed that the gold price was due for a correction... stated by several websites, such as by analysts on King World News.
 However, this wasn’t a typical market correction.
 Rather… this was a MARKET INTERVENTION FORCED CORRECTION.
 Big difference.